ms-office-2024/office-activator/README.md

 ### Instructions for Activating Microsoft Office

-Activation is necessary to utilize all capabilities of Microsoft Office.
+Office activation may be required to use all features.
 This procedure may be necessary upon initial installation or when upgrading to a new version.
 To activate Office, you must input a product key, which may be acquired from the official repository post-installation.

 ### Free Licenses and Office 365 Keys